ESPRI-Mod/hermes-client/docs/installation.rst

 	source **YOUR_WORKING_DIRECTORY**/prodiguer-client/aliases.sh

 Step 4.
-Start a new terminal session
+Command line usage
 ----------------------------

-Verify the prodiguer client commands are available by typing prodiguer-client-[TAB] to see the list of supported commands.
+Open a new terminal session in order to activate the prodiguer client library.
+Verify that  prodiguer client commands are available by typing **prodiguer-client-**[TAB] to see the list of supported commands.
 Full usage instructions are documented `here <https://github.com/Prodiguer/prodiguer-client/blob/master/docs/usage.rst>`_.